-Group/organisation Feedback themes TfNSW Greater Sydney (formerly RMS) TfNSW Greater Sydney requested to provide loading facility a unloading facility on the eastern side of Pitt Street adjacent to Sydney Metro was requested to review speed limit surroundin Management team to consider.
-TfNSW Greater Sydney Division (Customer Journey Planning, formerly Sydney Coordination Office) Sydney Metro was advised to consider to develop rail possess possession for all City and Southwest stations including Pitt St City of Sydney (Council) City of Sydney requested to widen footpath area on the north 'Transit Mall' project with potential for widening footpath area City of Sydney requested to provide bike parking lane adjacer footpath width was not possible at this stage.
-However, if TfNS bicycle parking area from the corner of Park Street & Pitt Stree City of Sydney has advised Sydney Metro to include George S interchange boundary.
-City of Sydney requested Sydney Metro to de-clutter footpath 'pedestrian modelling report' for Pitt Street station which has Bathurst Street & Pitt Street due to outdoor dining (by Edenbe rubbish bins the footpath LoS will improve significantly.
-City of Sydney raised concern on bollards along the footpath of Infrastructure) to mitigate any potential hostile attacks on the bollards in all City & Southwest Metro station's frontage included the station of the static stat City of Sydney raised concerns on responsibility of on-going n Council and/or operator(s) for on-going maintenance of footp
+Group/organisation Feedback themes TfNSW Greater Sydney (formerly RMS) TfNSW Greater Sydney requested to provide loading facility adjacent to the Edenburg Hotel at the corner of Bathurst Street & Pitt Street.
+Sydney Metro provided loading/unloading facility on the eastern side of Pitt Street adjacent to the Hotel.
+Sydney Metro was requested to review speed limit surrounding Gadigal Station.
+Sydney Metro noted that request and has been refereed to Greater Sydney - Speed Management team to consider.
+TfNSW Greater Sydney Division (Customer Journey Planning, formerly Sydney Coordination Office) Sydney Metro was advised to consider to develop rail possession strategy to maintain customer demand during track possession.
+Sydney Metro has strategy for track possession for all City and Southwest stations including Gadigal for a safe and comfortable journey.
+City of Sydney (Council) City of Sydney requested to widen footpath area on the northern side of Park Street between Pitt Street and Castlereagh Street.
+TfNSW is looking into this request part of 'Transit Mall' project with potential for widening footpath area by removing redundant bus lane from Park Street.
+City of Sydney requested to provide bike parking lane adjacent to Castlereagh Street cycleway.
+Sydney Metro has investigated this matter and due to constraint in footpath width was not possible at this stage.
+However, if TfNSW's initiative for widening of the footpath in Park Street progress this will open an opportunity to relocate bicycle parking area from the corner of Park Street & Pitt Street to the corner of Castlereagh Street & Park Street.
+City of Sydney has advised Sydney Metro to include George Street within the interchange boundary.
+Sydney Metro has included George Street around Town Hall within the interchange boundary.
+City of Sydney requested Sydney Metro to de-clutter footpath area around Gadigal station.
+Sydney Metro has provided City of Sydney the recommendations from 'pedestrian modelling report' for Gadigal station which has identified that all footpaths and crossings are within the acceptable Level of Service (LoS) except corner of Bathurst Street & Pitt Street due to outdoor dining (by Edenburg Hotel) and street rubbish bins.
+Council was informed that by removing /relocating the outdoor dining and rubbish bins the footpath LoS will improve significantly.
+City of Sydney raised concern on bollards along the footpath on Park Street station frontage.
+Council was informed that since this is a CSSI (Critical State Significant Infrastructure) to mitigate any potential hostile attacks on the customers and infrastructure, Sydney Metro has been recommended by the Security experts to install bollards in all City & Southwest Metro station's frontage including Gadigal.

+Council and/or operator(s) for on-going maintenance of footpaths and bollards.